robot5000-design/ms2/README.md

 Below the options is a high scores table which contains the highest score the user has acheived in each category.
 This information is saved as an object to local storage and checked for existence every time the page is loaded.
 It is updated after each quiz round.
+Also when the page is loaded a new instance of the Quiz Class is created.
+The Quiz Class contains all the variables associated with a game of the quiz.
+An added benefit is that it helps to reduce the number of variables in the global space.

 When the Start! button is pressed, some asynchronous tasks are performed.
-A loading spinner is displayed in the Start button to alert the user that something is happening while the quiz data is being retrieved.
+A loading spinner is displayed in the Start button to alert the user that something is happening while the quiz data is being retrieved from the Opentdb Quiz API.
 First the program checks if a token exists already.
 The token ensures that question repetition does not occur during a session.
 This will have been retrieved from session storage on page load.
-If it does not exist the getToken function is run, which returns a promise to get a new token through a new XMLHttpRequest.
+If it does not exist the getToken function is run, which returns a Promise to get a new token through a new XMLHttpRequest.
 If this resolves successfully the getQuizData function is run.
 This function is a new XMLHttpRequest using the main quiz API URL with the token appended.
 If data is returned it is passed to the checkToken function for validation.
-If the token is found to be invalid, expired (expires after 6 hours of inactivity) or exhausted (all questions for that topic have been presented) the main API returns different response codes.
+If the token is found to be invalid, expired (expires after 6 hours of inactivity) or exhausted (all questions for that topic have been presented), the main API returns different response codes.
 The checkToken function handles these.
 If the token is invalid or expired a new token is requested or if it is exhausted the token can be reset using a specific reset token URL.

-If there is a problem obtaining a token from the API an alert box is displayed to the user informing them of the error and that they can try again.
-Likewise, if there is a problem with the readyState or status of either of the XMLHttpRequests an alert box is displayed to the user informing them of the error and that they can try again.
-By way of validating the JSON data returned by the XMLHttpRequest, if there is a JSON parsing error the error is caught and alerted to the user with the option to try again.
+If there is a problem obtaining a token from the API a modal message is displayed to the user informing them of the error and that they can try again.
+Likewise, if there is a problem with the readyState or status of either of the XMLHttpRequests a modal message is displayed to the user informing them of the error and that they can try again.
+By way of validating the JSON data returned by the XMLHttpRequest, if there is a JSON parsing error the error is caught and alerted to the user by modal, with the option to try again.

 _Quiz Questions and Answers:_